awsdocs/amazon-cloudwatch-user-guide/doc_source/GetMetricAutoScalingGroup.md

 # Aggregate Statistics by Auto Scaling Group<a name="GetMetricAutoScalingGroup"></a>

 You can aggregate statistics for the EC2 instances in an Auto Scaling group\.
-Amazon CloudWatch cannot aggregate data across regions\.
-Metrics are completely separate between regions\.
+Amazon CloudWatch cannot aggregate data across Regions\.
+Metrics are completely separate between Regions\.

 This example shows you how to get the total bytes written to disk for one Auto Scaling group\.
 The total is computed for one\-minute periods for a 24\-hour interval across all EC2 instances in the specified Auto Scaling group\.